8 min read

 --to "YOUR_CHAT_ID"

-That’s it.
-Every morning at 7am, your AI agent wakes up, generates a fresh intelligence report with the latest news and developments, and sends it to your Telegram.
+Every morning at 7am, the agent wakes up, pulls the latest news, and sends a report to your Telegram.

 The cron expression 0 7 * * * means “every day at 7am.”
 Adjust to whatever works for you: